thingsboard/thingsboard.github.io/docs/iot-gateway/installation.md

 ---

 ThingsBoard IoT Gateway is designed to run and utilize on a majority of hardware, from local Raspberry PI to powerful servers.
-Ways to set up a ThingsBoard IoT Gateway include:
+There are several ways to set up a ThingsBoard IoT Gateway include:

 1 - [DEB package](/docs/iot-gateway/install/deb-installation/)